 “It’s not that simple”, I would tell myself and everyone else around me.
 It would cause enormous stress on anyone around me.
 I would get angry and frustrated with people who would not understand that I needed to keep working, to get that next job done.
 I can’t fail again.
 And, it broke me.

 Unfortunately, I had quite a bad accident that made me stop working.

-It was an awful experience with a serious wake up call.
+It was an awful experience with a serious wake-up call.

-To me it was terrible, the world had ended in my mind as I couldn’t continue working due to my injuries, but to my body it was the much-needed break it was screaming out for, and, it took years for me to recover from this.
+To me it was terrible, the world had ended in my mind as I couldn’t continue working due to my injuries, but to my body, it was the much-needed break it was screaming out for, and, it took years for me to recover from this.
 By the time of the accident I was incredibly unhealthy, alcohol had become my crutch to keep me going and to suppress the insufferable anxiety that would cripple me each day.

-I hadn’t realised that from the years of trying to work myself into the ground, to please everyone, but still often failing in keeping a job long-term, struggling with negotiating the workplace dynamics and social skills, the anxiety, the recurrent depression and the shear dread of having to face each day, now swallowed me in an enormous depression as I stared out of lounge room window, physically and mentally broken.
+I hadn’t realised that from the years of trying to work myself into the ground, to please everyone, but still often failing in keeping a job long-term, struggling with negotiating the workplace dynamics and social skills, the anxiety, the recurrent depression and the sheer dread of having to face each day, now swallowed me in an enormous depression as I stared out of lounge room window, physically and mentally broken.

 I failed to realise that in the years coming up to my accident I was suffering burnout and was a contributing factor to my accident.

-Fortunately, due to this accident it forced me to stop.
+Fortunately, this accident forced me to stop.